The heart and soul of your APIS application is its

 obj_model

-which point to some Django model (can also be a
+, which each point to some Django model (can also be a

 list of Django models).
 The Django models can be specified by their